cirosantilli/linux-cheat/dev-filesystem.md

 # dev filesystem

-Contains device driver files.
+Contains device driver files, and things related to device drivers like symlinks that give nice names to device drives.

-To really understand what is going on, learn how to make a minimal device driver yourself.
+To understand what is going on, make a minimal device driver yourself.
 This is not documented here.
+Prerequisites you will learn when you do that:

-Standard device number and paths are documented at: <http://www.lanana.org/docs/device-list/devices-2.6+.txt>, which is part of the LSB.
+- what do the type, major and minor numbers mean

-Some devices are created automatically by the Kernel even if there is no corresponding hardware to offer services under read write, e.g. random number generation.
+- you can device arbitrary effects to standard file system calls like `open` and `close` on device files.
+They are usually not represented on disk in any way.

 ## devtmpfs